 To activate hotkeys, press and hold the Fn key before pressing the other key in the hotkey combination.

-Hotkey Function Description Fn + Special keys (see page 12) Function keys Activates the F1 to F12 keys.
-Fn + Pg Up Home Scrolls to the beginning of a document.
-Fn + Pg Dn End Scrolls to the end of a document.
+Hotkey lcon Function Description Fn + F1-F12 Function keys Activates the F1 to F12 keys.
+Fn + Pg Up Home Home Scrolls to the beginning of a document.
+Fn + Pg Dn End End Scrolls to the end of a document.